user profile avatar

 Bio

-Like a phoenix rising from the ashes, I too have pulled my life back together after struggling from the disease of addiction for over half of my life.
-Everything changed on February 26th, 2022 when I decided to finally get and stay sober.
-It was because of addiction and poor choices, that I was not able to finish my original degree when I attended NYU from 2008-2012.
-As a creative at heart, I have spent the past 12 years exploring a career in the corporate world, working for different companies and being a change agent.
-I have loved the creative mindset it takes to break and build processes, develop learning strategies and successfully implement change from a management perspective.
-Now that I am sober and have reached the peak at what my career can achieve without further education, I have decided to return to what was once started, and finish my Bachelors and pursue a Master's Degree in Organizational Development.
+Like a phoenix rising from the ashes, I, too, have pulled my life back together after struggling with the disease of addiction for over half of my life.
+Everything changed on February 26th, 2022, when I decided to finally get and stay sober.
+It was because of addiction and poor choices that I was not able to finish my original degree when I attended NYU from 2008 to 2012.
+As a creative at heart, I have spent the past 12 years exploring a career in the corporate world, working for various companies and serving as a change agent.
+I have loved the creative mindset it takes to break and build processes, develop learning strategies, and successfully implement change from a management perspective.
+Now that I am sober and have reached the peak of what my career can achieve without further education, I have decided to return to what I started and finish my Bachelor's and pursue a Master's Degree in Strategic Management and Executive Leadership.

 Education